-Investcorp sells its stake in leading luggage brand, Safari Industries
+Investcorp Sells Its Stake In Leading Luggage Brand, Safari Industries

-(MENAFN- APCO Worldwide) Bahrain, 11 September 2023 – Investcorp, a leading global alternative investment firm, today announced the successful exit of its investment in the publicly listed Safari Industries (“Safari” or the “Company”), one of the largest luggage brands in India.
+Investcorp, a leading global alternative investment firm, today announced the successful exit of its investment in the publicly listed Safari Industries (“Safari” or the“Company”), one of the largest luggage brands in India.

 Investcorp invested in Safari in February 2021.
 During Investcorp's ownership period, Safari Industries successfully increased its production capacity and expanded its physical stores footprint in new and under-served markets in India.
 This transaction marks another significant milestone in Investcorp's journey of partnering with companies demonstrating high-growth potential in India.

-Yusef Al Yusef, Head of Investcorp’s Private Wealth said, “As we expand our investments across India and continuously review and strengthen our portfolio, Safari is another example of how we invest and accelerate the growth in companies with an exceptional market position, solid fundamentals and strong growth potential.
-This is our fourth exit in India in just a few years, highlighting how our approach of working side by side with ambitious companies to help them generate and realise value pays dividends for both the companies and our investors.”
+Yusef Al Yusef, Head of Investcorp's Private Wealth said,“As we expand our investments across India and continuously review and strengthen our portfolio, Safari is another example of how we invest and accelerate the growth in companies with an exceptional market position, solid fundamentals and strong growth potential.
+This is our fourth exit in India in just a few years, highlighting how our approach of working side by side with ambiticompanies to help them generate and realise value pays dividends for both the companies and our investors.”

-Commenting on the exit, Gaurav Sharma, Partner & Head of India Investments at Investcorp, added "It gives us immense pleasure to witness Safari Industries' transformation into a leading luggage brand in India.
+Commenting on the exit, Gaurav Sharma, Partner & Head of India Investments at Investcorp, added“It givesimmense pleasure to witness Safari Industries' transformation into a leading luggage brand in India.
 Millions have trusted and chosen Safari for their travel needs over the years.
-Collaborating with Sudhir Jatia’s visionary leadership and dedicated team has been a rewarding journey, and this partnership is a testament to Investcorp's commitment to investing in companies with strong growth potential.
+Collaborating with Sudhir Jatia's visionary leadership and dedicated team has been a rewarding journey, and this partnership is a testament to Investcorp's commitment to investing in companies with strong growth potential.
 We are confident of their continued success in their next phase of growth”.

 This transaction marks Investcorp's fourth exit in India over the past two and a half years, following the sale of ASG Eye Hospital, a leading eyecare hospital chain, InCred, a leading tech-enabled financing company and Bewakoof, a leading direct-to-consumer online apparel brand.